Designing and Evaluating Chain-of-Hints for Scientific Question Answering: Findings

-We observed minimal differences in participant performance across the static and dynamic hint conditions, with average success of 7.61/10 and 7.88/10 questions respectively, compared to 6.36/10 questions in the no-hint control setting.
-Participants requested a total of 639 static hints, and 510 dynamic hints.
 The perceived difficulty of quiz was also rated similarly across all three sections, suggesting that neither hint strategy provided a decisive advantage at the level of overall outcomes.
 A Mann-Whitney U test \cite{mann1947test} revealed no statistically significant difference between the satisfaction ratings ($U=168351, p=0.365$) with negligible effect size (rank-biserial correlation = -0.033).
 Even after revealing the corresponding hint strategy to participants in the post-quiz survey, opinions remained divided.
 20 out of 41 participants found static hints to be more helpful for answering the questions, while 23 out of 41 participants felt dynamic hints better improved their knowledge about the questions.
 Point-biserial correlation \cite{kornbrot2014point} between post-section responses and post-quiz responses revealed that the reported quiz difficulty was not correlated with the post-disclosure preference ($corr=0.067, p=0.675$), indicating that the participants independently rated the quiz difficulty agnostic of hint helpfulness.
 The post-section hint helpfulness was moderately correlated with the post disclosure informativeness preference obtained from the posttest survey ($corr=0.471, p=0.002$), indicating that participants who found one hint strategy more helpful were likely to maintain their preference even after knowing the hint strategy.
 However, there is no correlation between the performance difference between static and dynamic, and the post-disclosure preference of answering assistance ($corr=0.063, p=0.694$), indicating that participants' preferences were not influenced by their actual performance but rather by their subjective experience with the hints.
 Although neither strategy prevailed overall, participants described clear differences in how they experienced the two hinting approaches.\looseness=-1